emaloney/MBToolbox/README.md

 # MBToolbox

-A stand-alone set of Objective-C utility code for Apple platforms
+The Mockingbird Toolbox is an Objective-C-based set of general-purpose utility code for use in iOS, macOS, tvOS and watchOS applications.

+The Mockingbird Toolbox is the lowest-level module in the Gilt Groupe’s open source Mockingbird project.

 MBToolbox is part of the Mockingbird Library from [Gilt Tech](http://tech.gilt.com).